-AIA, LEED AP & NCARB Certified
+AIA, NOMA, LEED AP BD+C & NCARB CERTIFIED

-As a tenured Professor of Architecture at Rhode Island School of Design (RISD), Hansy strives to teach her students what she pursues at Studio Luz: an exploration of how design can foster resiliency, sustainability, and equity in communities typically excluded from the architectural process.
-She served as RISD’s Graduate Program Director of Architecture from 2014 – 2017 and is currently a member of the Social, Equity, and Inclusion Steering Committee.
-Over the course of nearly two decades, Hansy has developed a body of research and educational curriculum rooted in social responsibility and cultural competency, resulting in teaching appointments at Harvard, Cornell, MIT, and Northeastern University, among others.
+As Professor Emerita of Architecture at Rhode Island School of Design, she has taught students what she pursues at Studio Luz: an exploration of how design can foster resiliency, sustainability, and equity in communities typically excluded from the architectural process.
+Hansy, the author of Where Are the Utopian Visionaries?
+Architecture of Social Exchange, has also taught at Harvard, Cornell, Massachusetts Institute of Technology, and Northeastern University.

-Current professional appointments include service on the City of Boston Zoning Board of Appeal, the Development Advisory Committee for the Woodbourne Neighborhood Association, and the editorial board of the CriticalProductive Journal.
+Hansy’s current professional appointments include service on the City of Boston Zoning Board of Appeals, the Development Advisory Committee for the Woodbourne Neighborhood Association, and the editorial board of the CriticalProductive Journal.
 Hansy is a co-founder of BR-A-CE: Building Research–Architecture–Community Exchange, a 501 (c)(3) nonprofit organization founded by artists and designers to create new community spaces that engage social, economic, and cultural issues facing communities around the world.